Professor Neil Rose

-- Spatial and temporal distributions of fly-ash particles using the lake sedimentary record, atmospheric collectors etc and the use of the lake sediment fly-ash particle record as a chronological tool.
+- Spatial and temporal distributions of fly-ash particles using natural archives and the use of the fly-ash particle record as a chronological tool.

 - Relationships of fly-ash particle records with those of other deposited pollutants (e.g. trace metals, persistent organic pollutants) and their use as surrogates.

 - Movement of pollutants to remote areas.